Are u passionate about Tuscan Monasteries?

 Montesenario.
 In 1245, seven men, including some merchants, members of a company dedicated to Santa Maria, climbed Mount Senario in order to retreat, from the city and take on a contemplative and a life.
 With material they found (stones nd timber) they built a modest dwelling and an oratory.
 Even today, although incorporated in the constructions built subsequently, it is still possible to recognize the stone facade of the ancient church, the so-called “Chapel of the Apparition”.

 Vallombrosa.
 The monastery was built by the will of Giovanni Gualberto in the XI century.
 The monastery played a key role in the preparation of the monks before their move to Florence.
 It was for this commitment of strong collaboration between the abbey and the Florentine authorities that the abbey could also enjoy strong political power conferred by Florence.
 The walk along the path that leads to the Hermitage of Celle, called Paradisino, has a breathtaking view of the Abbey.
-The wonderful forest is wonderful (about 1270 hectares) was planted by the monks.
+The wonderful forest, about 1270 hectares, was planted by the monks.

 Tuscan monasteries in the Casentino area